-Emergency Ambulance Services are ground or air Ambulance Services delivered under reasons that would lead a Reasonable and Prudent Layperson acting in good faith to believe that transportation in any other vehicle would endanger Your health.
-Emergency Ambulance Services are Covered only under the following reasons:
+Emergency Ambulance Services are ground or air Ambulance Services delivered under reasons that would lead a reasonable and prudent layperson acting in good faith to believe that transportation in any other vehicle would endanger your health.
+Emergency Ambulance Services are covered only under the following reasons:

-- Within Louisiana, to the nearest facility where Emergency Care Services and treatment can be rendered.
-Such services must be provided by a licensed Ambulance Service in a vehicle that is equipped and staffed with life-sustaining equipment and personnel. - Outside of Louisiana, to the nearest appropriate facility where Emergency Care Services and treatment can be rendered.
-Such services must be provided by a licensed Ambulance Service in a vehicle that is equipped and staffed with life-sustaining equipment and personnel. - We will not pay more for air Ambulance Services than We would have paid for ground Ambulance services over the same distance unless the service is requested by policing or medical authorities at the site in an emergency situation or if the Member is in a location that cannot be reached by ground ambulance.
-If the service is requested by policing or medical authorities at the site in an emergency situation or if the Member is in a location that cannot be - reached by ground ambulance, payment will be made at the standard out of network rate or at the contracted rate as appropriate. - In determining whether You acted in good faith as a Reasonable and Prudent Layperson when obtaining Emergency Ambulance Services, We will take the following factors into consideration: - o Whether You required Emergency Care Services, as defined above - Your symptoms - Whether a Reasonable and Prudent Layperson who possesses average knowledge of health and medicine would have believed that transportation in any other vehicle would have endangered Your health - Whether You were advised to seek an Ambulance service by Your Practitioner/Provider or by Our staff.
-Any such advice will result in reimbursement for all Medically Necessary services rendered, unless otherwise limited or excluded under this Policy. - Ground or air Ambulance Services to any Level I or II or other appropriately designated trauma/burn center according to established emergency medical services triage and treatment protocols.
+- Within Louisiana, to the nearest facility where Emergency Care Services and treatment can be rendered, or to an out-of-network facility if an in-network facility is not reasonably accessible.
+Such services must be provided by a licensed Ambulance Service in a vehicle that is equipped and staffed with life-sustaining equipment and personnel. - Outside of Louisiana, to the nearest appropriate facility where emergency care services and treatment can be rendered.
+Such services must be provided by a licensed Ambulance Service in a vehicle that is equipped and staffed with life-sustaining equipment and personnel. - We will not pay more for air Ambulance Services than we would have paid for ground Ambulance services over the same distance unless the service is requested by policing or medical authorities at the site in an emergency situation or if the Member is in a location that cannot be reached by ground ambulance.
+If the service is requested by policing or medical authorities at the site in an emergency situation or if the Member is in a location that cannot be reached by ground ambulance, payment will be made at the standard out of network rate or at the contracted rate as appropriate. - In determining whether you acted in good faith as a reasonable and prudent layperson when obtaining Emergency Ambulance Services, we will take the following factors into consideration: - o Whether you required Emergency Care Services, as defined above - Your symptoms - Whether a reasonable and prudent layperson who possesses average knowledge of health and medicine would have believed that transportation in any other vehicle would have endangered your health - Whether you were advised to seek an ambulance service by your practitioner/provider or by our staff.
+Any such advice will result in reimbursement for all medically necessary services rendered, unless otherwise limited or excluded under this Contract. - Ground or air Ambulance Services to any level I or II or other appropriately designated trauma/burn center according to established emergency medical services triage and treatment protocols.

-Ambulance Services (ground or air) to the coroner's office or to a mortuary is not Covered, unless the Ambulance had been dispatched prior to the pronouncement of death by an individual authorized under state law to make such pronouncement.
+Ambulance Services (ground or air) to the coroner's office or to a mortuary is not covered, unless the ambulance had been dispatched prior to the pronouncement of death by an individual authorized under state law to make such pronouncement.